 What Instruments Can You Trade with Standard Accounts?

-Standard accounts are the most common type of trading account, typically preferred by casual traders for their flexibility and ease of use.
+Standard accounts are the most common type of trading account, typically preferred by retail traders for their flexibility and ease of use.
 They provide access to standard lots of currency, each worth 100,000 units.

-Standard account holders typically have access to the complete range of supported trading instruments, including forex and CFDs on stocks, commodities, indices, and cryptocurrencies, to mention a few.
+Standard account holders typically have access to the complete range of supported trading instruments, including forex and CFDs on stocks, commodities, indices, and cryptocurrencies,

 Standard Account Spreads and Trading Costs